nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR and XROAD_SECURITY_OFFICER

-Single timestamping service approved for use in central server can be configured for security server by invoking ``timestamp`` subcommand as:
+Single timestamping service approved for use in Central Server can be configured for Security Server by invoking ``timestamp`` subcommand as:
 ```
 xrdsst timestamp init
 ```